Chronic Disease Prevention Resources For Health Care Providers

 Chronic Disease Resources

 Preventable chronic diseases like diabetes and heart disease continue to be leading causes of death.
-The Southern Nevada Health District provides free programs and resources including the Walk Around Nevada and the Nutrition Challenge, online programs and mobile apps to help individuals engage in healthier lifestyles and reduce their risk for developing chronic diseases.
+The Southern Nevada Health District (SNHD) provides free programs and resources including the Walk Around Nevada and the Nutrition Challenge, online programs and mobile apps to help individuals engage in healthier lifestyles and reduce their risk for developing chronic diseases.
 SNHD also offers free diabetes self-management education classes.
 Classes have been recognized by the American Diabetes Association and are intended for people who have prediabetes or diabetes.
 Healthcare providers can refer patients to self-management classes here.

 You can use our referral forms in English or Spanish to refer your patients to these resources.